 The proximate composition of Labeo rohita and Oreochromis niloticus exhibited significant differences contingent upon the type of feed utilized.
 In L. rohita, the most elevated crude protein content (15.92%) was recorded in specimens nourished with manufactured feed, with household feed (15.73%) and the control group (14.66%) following closely behind (Table 3).
 Comparably, O. niloticus exhibited a fairly consistent protein range (14.33–15.10%), with the control group demonstrating marginally elevated protein levels compared to the household-fed group.
 The moisture content exhibited a slight elevation in household-fed O. niloticus, recorded at 75.70%, in contrast to those receiving manufactured feed at 74.55%, and the control group at 72.65%.
 Conversely, L. rohita, which was provided with manufactured feed, demonstrated the lowest moisture content at 71.81%.
 The highest crude lipid levels were observed in household-fed O. niloticus at 3.11% and in manufactured-fed L. rohita at 2.48%, suggesting a direct correlation between feed formulation and fat deposition.
-The ash content was observed to be comparatively elevated in fish provided with manufactured feeds, specifically recorded at 5.23% for L. rohita and 5.43% for O. niloticus (Table 3).
-The levels of crude fiber were consistently low across all groups, remaining below 1.6%.
+The ash content was comparatively elevated in fish provided with manufactured feeds, recorded explicitly at 5.23% for L. rohita and 5.43% for O. niloticus (Table 3).
+The fiber was consistently low across all groups, remaining below 1.6%.
 Notably, household-fed O. niloticus exhibited a slightly elevated value of 1.55%, while L. rohita recorded 1.23%.
-This increase can likely be attributed to the presence of indigestible plant matter in the household feed.
+This increase can likely be attributed to indigestible plant matter in the household feed.
 The carbohydrate content exhibited significant variation, with O. niloticus demonstrating the highest level in the control group at 4.52%, while the lowest was recorded in household feed at 0.51%.
 Conversely, L. rohita exhibited elevated carbohydrate levels when provided with manufactured feed, registering at 3.38%.
+Fishmeal with high water content tends to be moldy compared to feed with low water content.
+Fishmeal is easily attacked by bacteria and pathogens so it must be stored properly.

 Suwannatrai et al. (2023) delineated the proximate composition of Oreochromis niloticus, revealing a moisture content of 80.57%, crude protein at 14.27%, crude fat at 2.44%, ash at 1.01%, crude fiber at 1.06%, and carbohydrate at 0.60%.
 According to Ullah et al. (2022), Oreochromis mossambicus had moisture 77.61%, protein 18.73%, fat 1.91%, ash 1.04%, and carbohydrate 0.13%, while Labeo rohita had moisture 77.35%, protein 18.41%, fat 3.03%, and ash 1.04%.
 Abbas et al. (2023), Labeo rohita fed with various commercial diets had protein levels of 16.29-17.47%, lipids of 3.13-4.02%, and ash of 2.79-3.82%.

 Overall, manufactured feed increased muscle protein and fat deposition in L. rohita while decreasing moisture and ash, which is comparable with results seen in O. niloticus on high-energy diets.
-This demonstrates that meal design and raising circumstances are important factors influencing fish muscle composition and nutritional quality.
+This demonstrates that meal design and raising circumstances essentialinfluence fish muscle composition and nutritional quality.Although the optimum protein requirement for fish in the diet can vary depending on the balance between dietary protein and dietary energy, composition, availability of natural foods, amino acids of the protein source, digestibility of dietary protein, physiological state of the fish, frequency of food intake, and water temperature.

 Conclusion

-The research demonstrated that the use of manufactured feeds significantly improved the proximate composition of Labeo rohita and Oreochromis niloticus, notably elevating their protein and lipid levels.
+The research demonstrated that manufactured feeds significantly improved the proximate composition of Labeo rohita and Oreochromis niloticus, notably elevating their protein and lipid levels.
 Nonetheless, these feeds resulted in an increased accumulation of chromium and nickel.
-Conversely, household feeds yielded a marginally diminished nutritional quality while simultaneously presenting a relatively lower metal load.
-The results underscore the importance of harmonizing nutritional advantages with possible toxicological hazards in the selection of feed for sustainable aquaculture practices.
+Conversely, household feeds yielded a marginally diminished nutritional quality while presenting a relatively lower metal load.
+The results underscore the importance of harmonizing nutritional advantages with possible toxicological hazards in selecting feed for sustainable aquaculture practices.

 References